shamafarabi/shama.github.io/_posts/2019-09-29-NLPFriends.md

 <img src="/assets/NLPFriends/accuracy_classification.png">

 It is to note that while mean accuracy reflects the overall prediction ability of a classifer, it does not evaluate the degree to which a classifier can discriminate between different classes.
 In general, roc_auc score is a better representation of a classifier's performance than accruacy for a multiclass problem as unlike accuracy, roc_auc does not depend on a specific thresholding value and evaluate the degree to which a classifier correctly identify different classes in a multiclass problem.
-Therefore, we will discuss model performance in terms of macro roc_auc score in addition to  mean accuracy later in this section.
+Therefore, I will consider model performance in terms of macro roc_auc score in addition to  mean accuracy to discuss improvement in the next section.

 ## Feature Engineering and Resampling to Improving Model Prediction